onefootprint/Swift-Onboarding-Components/DEVELOPMENT.md

 3. We use Tailscale SSH so you need no credentials aside from your tailscale login!

 4. Now, you have the credentials and the IP.
-Open a shell on the jumpbox with and pop a psql shell:
+Open a shell **warning -- tailscale ssh does not work with the Warp terminal, there is currently a bug.
+Use a different shell** on the jumpbox with and pop a psql shell:

 ```bash
 $ ssh ec2-user@jumpbox-dev